jbarndt/fcbh-dataset-io/testing/README.md

 - [ ] Load Plain Text Edit from BB-API, JSON output
 - [ ] Load USX Text Edit from BB-API, CSV output
 - [ ] Load Script Using File, CSV output
-- [ ] What is the Output that is desired

-- [ ] Compare Plain Text to Plain Text + headings, HTML output
+- [ ] Compare Plain Text to Plain Text Edit, HTML output
-- [ ] Compare Plain Text + headings to USX Edit, HTML output
+- [ ] Compare Plain Text Edit to USX Edit, HTML output
 - [ ] Compare USX Edit to Script, HTML output (Mark Scott use case)
 - [ ] Plain Text Edit to Script, HTML output
-- Note: Part of the purpose of these tests is to verify that each kind of data parsing is correct.
+- Note: Part of the purpose of these comparison tests is to verify that each kind of data parsing is correct.

 ## Script level audio tests